Abraham Baldwin Agricultural College Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At ABAC Tifton, approximately 42% of students took out student loans averaging $4,941 a year.
 That adds up to $19,764 over four years for those students.

-The student loan default rate at ABAC Tifton is 17.3%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at ABAC Tifton is 14.1%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do ABAC Tifton Graduates Make?students who graduate with a bachelor's degree from ABAC Tifton make about $32,900 a year during their first few years of employment after graduation.
+How Much Money Do ABAC Tifton Graduates Make?bachelor's degree recipients from ABAC Tifton make around $32,900 per year during the early years of their employment.
 Unfortunately, this is 17% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Abraham Baldwin Agricultural College